HOW WE STARTED V+B LTD

-Kevin Vance is a retired Navy Seal who started a consulting business in Hollywood.
-The Poseidon logo was created and trademarked by Vance to serve his advising venture.
-David Ayer, a former Navy man himself, liked the logo so much, he decided to put Kevin’s military themed cap on the lead character, Rick Flag (portrayed by Joel Kinnaman) in his world-renowned film, “Suicide Squad”.
+Kevin Vance is a retired Navy Seal who started his consulting business in Hollywood.
+The Veritus & Bellum logo is trademarked.
+Contact Kevin Vance for further information.
+David Ayer, a former Navy man himself, liked the logo so much, he decided to put Kevin’s military-themed cap on the lead character, Rick Flag (portrayed by Joel Kinnaman) in his world-renowned film, “Suicide Squad”.

 Such luck and good fortune!
 As a result, Kevin and his wife, Tracy, decided to expand their Veteran-owned business to selling the hat so all fans of the Suicide Squad film, its characters and DC Comics can be part of the experience.
 They look forward to evolving V&B LTD to more products in the future.